spenceypantsy1/dsa-sim-group-6-internal-project/README.md

 ## Overview

+This was a group effort as part of our SIM Data Analytics Club - Data Science Academy internal projects.

 The system uses **Langchain** for structured query generation, **RAG** (Retrieval-Augmented Generation) to retrieve relevant documents from the database, and **OpenAI's GPT** to generate responses based on SQL query results.
 The two notebooks must be run in order to set up and utilize the database and chatbot functionality.

 ---